-- 1. The responsibility for initiating the external review, securing the reviewers, and forwarding complete review files to the dean, provost and vice president for academic affairs, and the University Promotion and Tenure Committee belongs to the department chair, or his/her replacement if the chair is not tenured (see section V.B.). - 2.
-External reviewers with academic positions will hold the same rank or higher than the promotion rank for which the faculty member is being considered; exceptions should be justified by the dean.
+- 1. The responsibility for initiating the external review, securing the reviewers, and forwarding complete review files to the dean, provost and vice president for academic affairs, and the University Promotion and Tenure Committee belongs to the department chair, or his/her replacement if the chair is not tenured (see section V.B.). - External reviewers with academic positions will hold the same rank or higher than the promotion rank for which the faculty member is being considered; exceptions should be justified by the dean.
 The department tenure and promotion committee and the candidate will prepare separate lists of potential reviewers.
-The candidate will review both lists and will document personal and professional relationships with all potential reviewers.
+The candidate will review both lists and will document personal and professional relationships with all potential reviewers, including potential conflicts of interest.
+This documentation will become part of the tenure file.
 The chair (or replacement, see section V.B.) will select three reviewers from the candidate's list and three reviewers from the department tenure and promotion committee's list; the chair (or replacement, see section V.B.) will provide this list of reviewers to the dean.
 The dean will submit an agreed upon list to the provost and vice president for academic affairs for final approval prior to initiating the review process.
-As a general rule, external reviewers should not be co-authors or former mentors of the candidate.
+The final list of external reviewers, together with the documentation of personal and professional relationships by the candidate (as outlined above), should be included as part of the application package for all internal reviewers.
+External reviewers should not be close collaborators or (former) mentors of the candidate.
+In general, co-authors on publications should also be excluded as external reviewers, except as permissible under the departmental statement on evaluation of research (see the Policy on the Evaluation of Scholarly Activity and Research).
 The selection of potential external reviewers must be completed before the end of the semester prior to the submission of credentials for tenure. - 3.
 External reviews will be confidential; reviewers will be so advised.
 Requests for exception to the confidentiality of external reviews should be made directly to the provost and vice president for academic affairs before the reviewers are asked to submit evaluations.
 If an exception is approved, candidates for tenure will be allowed access to the substance of external reviews, but the authorship of specific external reviews and other identifying information contained therein will remain confidential.
-All external reviewers will receive a standard letter sent by the chair (or replacement, see section V.B.) but prepared by the provost and vice president for academic affairs in consultation with the deans and a copy of the policy on external reviews so their responsibilities will be clear. - 4.
-The University and college administration will assist departments where reasonable expenses are necessary to obtain appropriate external reviews. - D. Initial consideration of tenure cases is conducted by the tenured faculty of the department. - 1.
-The tenured faculty of a department may determine that a tenure committee of a specified size will be selected from their membership to conduct the tenure deliberations and make recommendations to the chair (or replacement, see section V.B.).
-In this case, the entire full-time department faculty will elect the committee.
-It is the responsibility of this committee to determine the opinions of tenured members of the department not serving on the committee. - In departments where fewer than three members are tenured, the dean, in consultation with the chair (or replacement, see section V.B.), will appoint enough additional tenured faculty members to form a committee of at least three. - 3.
-No dean, associate dean, assistant dean, or other full-time administrator or department chair (or replacement, see section V.B.) shall attend or participate in the deliberations of the departmental, college, or University Promotion and Tenure Committee, or of the tenured faculty of the department serving as a group to consider tenure, except in those cases when such committees or groups may, at their discretion, request administrators
+All external reviewers

-1See the Schedules for Faculty Personnel Actions in the appendix for specific dates and actions.
+&lt;sup>1See the Schedules for Faculty Personnel Actions in the appendix for specific dates and actions.